MartinPacker/md2pptx/docs/user-guide.md

 Bulleted list items are introduced by an asterisk.

+**Notes:**

-**Note:** Some dialects of Markdown allow other bullet markers but md2pptx doesn't.
+* Some dialects of Markdown allow other bullet markers but md2pptx doesn't.
 You can be sure by coding `*` you have valid Markdown that md2pptx can also process correctly.
 For an explanation of why you have to stick to `*` see [here](#task-list-slides).

-To nest bullets use a tab character or 2 spaces to indent the sub-bullets. md2pptx doesn't have a limit on the level of nesting but Powerpoint probably does.
+* To nest bullets use a tab character or 2 spaces to indent the sub-bullets. md2pptx doesn't have a limit on the level of nesting but Powerpoint probably does.

+* You can have multiple lists on a slide.
+You can separate the list by another element (for example a table) or by a blank line followed by a line just containing `<br/>` or `<br />`.

 Terminate the bulleted list slide with a blank line.